WELCOME TO HOMESLICE

 ON PLAYA: CAMP STUFF AND SETUP

 The Camp Map is a magnetic sign you will find prominently displayed in camp that shows the planned layout of our camp.
 When you first arrive at Camp, one of the first things is to find the camp map.
 Your name will be on a magnetic sticker and will show you where to pitch your tent/yurt, etc, and where to park your car.
 A lot of thought goes into the layout, things that may not be obvious to you.
-So please respect the layout, and if you have a pressing need to move or adjust, confer with Chocolate Brun aka Maciej, the 2017 Map & Layout Champion, first.
-El Commander or Ops can also help sort things out.
-If you haven't already, please provide your footprint details along with any special requests regarding placement within the camp via the 2017 Camp Homeslice Roster and Footprint Needs doc found on the camp Facebook group page.
+So please respect the layout, and if you have a pressing need to move or adjust, confer with Nage - Special Advisor, the Map & Layout Champion, first.
+If you haven't already, please provide your footprint details along with any special requests regarding placement within the camp via the Camp Homeslice Roster and Footprint Needs doc found on the camp Facebook group page.

 The Costume Exchange is a rack of costumes near the entrance to the Naj Mahal.
 Bring costume wear to donate and exchange!
 Ask around when you arrive, or just put items on the rack if it's set up.
 Throughout the week Burning Man Participants are welcome to take an item/leave an item.
 Although it is not a requirement, donations are welcomed from camp visitors who take an item.

 The Homeslice Tower is a brilliant work of functional art.
 Modern, elegant, streamlined; challenging and adventurous in design, the Tower provides majestic views of the playa.
 The Tower is a remarkable landmark when making your way back to camp.
-The Tower build captain for 2017 is Kheddarz aka Grant P. It usually takes a day and a half to build the Tower, followed by its raising, usually on Tuesday afternoon.
-With our smaller population this year, it may take longer.
+The Tower build captain is Kheddarz aka Grant P. It usually takes a day and a half to build the Tower, followed by its raising, usually on Monday afternoon.
 If you get some free time or see that the Tower crew needs help, please see Kheddarz or any of his appointed assistants/minions, even if it is to deliver water or to hold something.
 Wear gloves!
 No matter what, you do not want to miss the “Raising of the Tower,” especially if you like erections.
 We will recruit a few hundred of our neighbors and hoist it into position using giant ropes.
 It is a highlight of Burning Man and is an amazing thing of which to be a part.
 After it is raised, familiarize yourself with how to climb it, if for no other reason than to help guide passers-by on the safest climbing technique.
 When you do instruct others on how to climb, you may need to be firm, but never with a confrontational voice.

 The Burn Barrel.
 Positioned on the edge of camp, the Burn Barrel is a great place to gather to warm your frosty digits on cold Playa nights.
-Jimmoi is championing the Burn Barrel for 2017.
 It is LPG gas-powered only, so we don’t burn moop or trash in it.
 Instead, take one of the heated river stones from the warming pan to keep your fingers toasty, but remember to return any borrowed stones to the pan.

-The Flag – Flying high over camp, serving as a beacon to find your way back home, the Homeslice flag still needs a 2016 champion.
+The Flag – Flying high over camp, serving as a beacon to find your way back home, the flaming toast blows in the wind.
 It only takes a few minutes to set up but needs a minimum of 5 people for raising.
 Usually positioned in the center of camp it is among the tallest things in the neighborhood, and it's distinctive design is also useful to help any visitors or newfound friends locate you and the camp.

 Shower and Evaporative System/Bog - For bathing bodies only, no kitchen greywater.
 No melted ice-cooler water either, unless you're using that directly for your shower.
 The most important thing to know about the shower is that all the waste water has to either be evaporated or carried home with us.
 For this reason, try to limit the number of, and amount of water used for, showers.
 You need to provide your own water.
 Handi- and baby wipes are a great substitute for a quick freshen-up.
 Please also note that the shower permanently closes early on Saturday, unless there is an excess of water to be evaporated, then an earlier closing may be mandated.
 The camp will be kept updated on the schedule.
-Special Advisor, Ops, and Wildsage aka Elizabeth S. are the heading up the newly redesigned 2017 shower build and another glorious structure will rise again.
 In the past, we've had various evaporative systems and contraptions so if you have any special expertise, knowledge or even interest in this area, raise your hand!
 We all contribute to keeping the area tidy and free of buckets, towels, lotions, potions, etc. when they're not in use.
 Please note that the shower is only to be used by Homeslice residents!

 Shock Collar Bingo – El Commander is the mastermind behind this feature at Homeslice so we'll just let him explain what we're in for (be afraid, be very afraid).

-Wheel of Fortune – Chocolate Brun aka Maciej created this for 2015 and it was a huge hit at Homeslice!
-He is once again the 2017 Champion.
-As we discovered last year, our fellow Black Rock City citizens will do pretty much anything to "win" a gift/button.
+Wheel of Fortune – As we discovered last year, our fellow Black Rock City citizens will do pretty much anything to "win" a gift/button.
 Set aside some time to man at the booth - you'll be glad you did!
 Ideas for items to add to the wheel gratefully accepted.
 Shock collar surprise this year.

-Twisted Tequila Twister - another fine addition to Homeslice in 2015.
-Dirty Boom is the mastermind (and undisputed queen of) Twisted Tequila Twister.
+Twisted Tequila Twister - another fine addition to Homeslice.
 At times, we play by the traditional rules, with a little tequila mixed in.
 Then there's the freestyle version.
-It still needs a champion for 2017

 HOMESLICE EVENTS YOU WANT TO KNOW ABOUT